 The concept of hats came into being in China after the Han Dynasty.
-Upon reaching the age of 20, men from the nobility donned the Guan, not so much a hat as a vessel for housing one’s hair.
-The hair was arranged into a Ji (bun) on the top of the head, the Guan placed over it, and secured with Ying (silk strings), on either side, which were tied together under the chin.
-A Ji Zan (hair pin), usually made of bone, ivory or gems, was inserted across the middle of the Guan to keep the ji in place.
+Upon reaching the age of 20, men from the nobility donned the guan, not so much a hat as a vessel for housing one’s hair.
+The hair was arranged into a ji (bun) on the top of the head, the guan placed over it, and secured with ying (silk strings) on either side, tied together under the chin.
+A jizan (hair pin), usually made of bone or ivory, and adorned with gems, was inserted across the middle of the guan to keep the ji in place.

 Variations of this style of headdress include wrapping the bun in a piece of cloth before placing the guan over it, or the bian, which is made of leather, or the mian, which comes with dangling pieces of jade ornamentation, reserved for the highest aristocracy.

 The guan wasn’t worn by children, commoners, or ethnic minorities.
 Commoners wore the ze, head banners arranged in variaous styles, including the motou, tied at the front and above the head, putou, tied at the back of the head with the cloth split into two tails, which later evolved into the wusha (black gauze) hat worn by officials.